Support information for this lesson:

 Modest alcohol consumption can be in agreement with a sensible and healthy lifestyle.
 However, some people are not able to control the amount of alcohol they drink, and consume a lot more than the recommended upper limit, and risk levels are explained on this website.
 Alcohol is a commonly abused psychoactive drug that can result in short-term, acute behavioural problems (violence, drink driving, unprotected sex) or in chronic addiction.
 Although alcohol addiction is a complex interplay of environmental and social factors, it often runs in families, and genes are thought to be responsible for 50% of the risk of developing alcoholism.
 This may indicate a partial genetic basis for alcohol-related problems.
 Systematic research is therefore being carried out to identify such potential genetic factors, aiming to develop cures that have a greater chance of success.

-3. The breakdown of alcohol requires enzymes which are encoded by genes
+3. The breakdown of alcohol requires enzymes encoded by genes

-The activity of the ADH enzyme can be made visible with a simple colour reaction that takes only 5 minutes and can be easily carried out in the class room:
+The activity of enzymes can often be made visible.
+For example, the activity of the ADH enzyme can be made visible with a simple colour reaction that takes only 5 minutes and can be easily carried out in the class room:

 The colour reaction is explained here: when ADH catalyses the break-down of 2-butanol into butanone, it generates NADH.
 In the presence of phenazine methosulfate (PMS), NADH drives the reduction of nitro blue tetrazolium (NBT) into the violet colour formazan.